-The Company's shareholders approved the execution of the Share Buy-Back Programme at the Extraordinary General Meeting, which was held on 13th December 2022.
-This Programme, which involves the Company's buy-back of up to 10% of its issued shares, will be effected in tranches.
+The Company's shareholders approved the execution of the Share Buy-Back Programme at the Extraordinary General Meeting, held on 13th December 2022.
+The shares that were bought back totaled 166,948,153 and were successfully cancelled in the year 2024 with the CAC.
+The public was notified of the cancellation of the ordinary shares (Treasury Shares) on 19th February 2025 through the NGX.
 In July 2023, the Company successfully completed Tranche I of its second share buy-back programme, repurchasing 0.71% of the outstanding shares.
+The shares bought back are warehoused as treasury shares.
 The execution of the Share Buy-Back Programme did not have any material impact on the Company's financial position.
 Further details are as follows: